 In case of zero results found in a search, it’s a good idea to explain possible reasons for it and to provide suggestions about what users should do next in this situation.
 For example, give advice what to check, how to improve the search term and encourage them to try again.
 You may also recommend they use a filter or to press a special button if any questions arise.

 We hope this information will help you analyze the effectiveness of the search bar on your site.
-Consult Drudesk experts if you need to design or improve this wonderful tool for easy information searching among all the content on your site.
+Consult Drudesk experts if you need to create online store from scratch or design and improve search bar on your existing website for easy information searching among all the content.